Inferno (1999 film): Home media

 On July 1, 2002 DVD was released by Columbia TriStar Home Video at the UK in Region 2.

 On September 20, 2010 Jean-Claude Van Damme’s ten movie collection DVD was released; including nine action films they were: No Retreat, No Surrender, Nowhere to Run, Hard Target, Street Fighter, Sudden Death, The Quest, Double Team, Knock Off and Universal Soldier: The Return.

 Reception

 Critical response

 Larry Powell and Tom Garrett wrote in The Films of John G. Avildsen that "reviews were scarce and the few that did get published were cruel."
 Rotten Tomatoes, a review aggregator, reports that 0% of five surveyed critics gave the film a positive review; the average rating was 3/10.

 Dragon's Domain Records praised Bill Conti's musical score as "a hard-hitting mix of country and blues rock and roll, keyboard synthesizers, a delicate love theme for acoustic guitar, and some compelling mystical music associated with what remained of the Native Indian subplot.
 These elements come together in a lengthy, climactic showdown of furious intensity and motivic interaction which culminates the film in a wild melee of body slams, bone-crunching kicks, and staccato gunplay".

-In popular culture

-The Felice Brothers' song "Inferno" on their 2021 album, From Dreams to Dust, references the film.